Donatell/mk-js-game/README.md

 This project is a simple JavaScript browser-based game.
 The project uses the ES6+ version, including modularity and arrow functions for development convenience.

+The project has been developed as part of a JavaScript marathon.

 The project is hosted on Github: [Link](https://donatell.github.io/mk-js-game/)